Thomas Bay: Devil's Country

-In 1900, the first documented account of the legendary devil creatures of the Thomas Bay area was written by Harry D. Colp.
-Colp and three of his prospecting friends identified only as Charlie, John, and Fred, were staying in Wrangell, Territory of Alaska.
-As the story goes, Charlie received word from an Alaska Native of the Thomas Bay area to mine for gold there.
+In 1900, the first documented account of the alleged "devil creatures" of Thomas Bay was written by Harry D. Colp, who had had been staying in Wrangell with three of his fellow prospectors, identified only as "Charlie", "John" and "Fred".
+At some point in the springtime of 1900, Charlie received a tip-off from a Thomas Bay native on how and where to find gold there: